brianhill/loops-and-orbits/final_projects/teams.md

 ## *Three Presentations Starting 11:00 on Thursday*

-## Gaby and Andy &mdash; Tennis Ball Topspin in A Forehand Shot
+## Gaby and Andy &mdash; Tennis Ball Forehand Topspin

 Forehand spin &mdash; topspin &mdash; of a tennis ball.
 Reference: Cross and Lindsey, "Measurements of drag and lift on tennis balls in flight," Sports Engineering (2014) **17**, 89-96.